-On the other side, Seles.
+On the other side of the net stood Seles.
 The 16-year-old had already reached the semi-finals in Paris the previous year, but in 1990, she had taken her game to a higher level.
-In the last couple of months, she had won five consecutive tournaments, outhitting and overpowering her opponents in a way that made Navratilova, dispatched 6-1, 6-1 in the final of the Italian Open, say: “I felt like I’ve been hit by a truck”.
+In the months leading up to Paris, she had won five consecutive tournaments, outhitting and overpowering her opponents in a way that made Navratilova, dispatched 6-1, 6-1 in the final of the Italian Open, say: “I felt like I’ve been hit by a truck”.
 In Berlin, the last tournament before Roland-Garros, Seles even managed to beat Graf (6-4, 6-3), against whom she had lost her first three encounters in 1989.

-The delay did not break Seles’ concentration but as she led 5-3, Graf raised her level, evened the score and pushed her into a tiebreak.
+The delay did not break Seles’ concentration but as she led 5-3, Graf raised her level, evened the score and the set went into a tiebreak.
 Falling behind 5-0, Seles displayed great fighting spirit and outstanding lucidity to come back and take the first set, 7-6.

 In the second set, Seles pushed on with her aggressive strategy.
 Parked on the baseline, she grunted like no one before her and ran Graf around the court, brutally.
 Once again, she prevailed on the most important points, saving two break points at 4-4, before sealing her victory in the next game.
 The teenager had made her dream come true: aged only 16, she had just won Roland-Garros, 7-6, 6-4 to become the youngest Grand Slam champion in tennis history.

 The revolutionary game style displayed by Seles in 1990 would set a new standard for women’s tennis.
 In the years to come, her manner of taking the ball on the rise with unabated aggression would be copied all around the world to the point where it would become the dominant game style in the women’s game.